The statutory functions of the Governing Body are to:

 Governor Link Roles:

-Headteacher Performance Management and Wellbeing: Nikki Rowbottom/Rebecca Cooper
+Headteacher Performance Management and Wellbeing: Nikki Rowbottom and Rebecca Cooper

 Personal Development: Andrew Neville